shin-ee-chen/Generative-causal-explanations-of-black-box-classifiers/README.md

 # How to start
 ### Running one script to get results
-We provide one single python file for displaying all the results (for convenience).
+We provide one single python file for displaying all the results (including figure 5ab in the original paper for information flow and comparison of accuracies).
 Run the following command to get all the reproduced figures/results:
 ```
 python generate_figures.py
 ```
-In case you want to run different parts separately, you can always check the following commands:
+For training the classifier and gce, you need the following code and it will save the models into pretrained_models:
 ### Train on 1/4/9 MNIST dataset:
 1. To train CNN classifier:
 ```